tc39/how-we-work/how-to-participate-in-meetings.md

 has been kicked from the notepad, and needs people to pause for a moment, they might use a point of order, saying that the note taking service is down.
 This is added to the top of the queue, and will be the next thing addressed.

-A new topic breaks with the current topic, and starts a new thread to which clarifying questions might be added.
-New topics are ordered by when they are added to the queue.

 ### [Timebox](https://timebox.now.sh/)